sequentech/election-verifier/README.md

 ==============

-agora-verifier performs tally and cryptographic verification of the election process, including key generation, shuffling and joint-decryption, using the verificatum library by Douglas Wikström
+agora-verifier performs tally and cryptographic verification of the election process, including key generation, shuffling and joint-decryption, using the vfork library.

 Requirements
 ==============